-We recognize the potential henefits of interoperability and of easier sharing of health care information.3 Both can foster innovation and competition in health information technology (71177) and health care diagnosis, delivery and treatment.
+We recognize the potential henefits of interoperability and of easier sharing of health care information.
+Both can foster innovation and competition in health information technology ('IIIT') and health care diagnosis, delivery and treatment.
 This benefits consumers financially and in better health care outcomes.
 We support ONC's efforts to achieve these important objectives.

-As the NPRM acknowledges, FTC staff provided informal technical assistance to ONCf staff during the drafting process.4 We appreciate the open dialogue between the agencies' staffs as ONC worked to accomplish the various policy goals identified by Congress in the 21st
+As the NPRM acknowledges, FTC staff provided informal technical assistance to ONCf staff during the drafting process.
+We appreciate the open dialogue between the agencies' staffs as ONC worked to accomplish the various policy goals identified by Congress in the 21st

-1 These comments reflect the views of FTC staff.
+These comments reflect the views of FTC staff.
 They do not necessarily represent the views of the FTC or of any Commissioner; the Commission has, however, voted to authorize staff to submit these comments.

-2 214 Century Cures Act: Interoperability, Information Blocking, and the ONC Health IT Certification Criterin, 84 Fed.
+21 Century Cures Act: Interoperability, Information Blocking, and the ONC Health IT Certification Criterin, 84 Fed.
 Reg.
 7424, 7424 (proposed Mar.
 4, 2019) (to be codified at 45 CFR Parts 170 and 171) [hereinafter NPPM].
-3 Sen. 46, Ed.
+Sen. 46, Ed.
 Totale Commb.
 Senf.
 Common View Discribe Motion of the Microined Conselinator for Health.

-15 See, e.g., Fol.
+See, e.g., Fol.
 Trade Comm 's Suff Comment Refere the Office of the National Coordinator for Haulh Information Technology, regarding las Dark Shared Nations via Intersperability Readmap for Health Information Technology Systems (e.g. 2015).
-Inter-work of Equations 1000, experimental Account Internation comments of the early and the International Control Systems 2018.
-In Statements Alexanet Accounts (Festure 11, 2019).
-A System 2019.
-A System 2019.
+Inter-work of Equations 1000, experimental Society Comments 2016, edited comments efficient and account insize Awall Readomized Society and Comments (editors).
+2018).
+Analysis of the Comments and the Comments (editors) and the Com